TheJostler/Velocifare/README.md

-Great!
-Here's a sample README.md for your project:

----

 # SiteInC

-SiteInC is a C framework designed to empower web developers to build static websites and compile them into a single binary executable, bundled along with a lightweight web server.
+SiteInC is an experimental C framework aiming to empower web developers to build static websites and compile them into a single binary executable, bundled along with a lightweight web server.
 The goal is to enhance the speed and efficiency of web applications, making them more scalable and cost-effective.

 ## Features